octobercms/october/modules/backend/widgets/table/README.md

 ## Reading data from the data source

 The server-side data sources (PHP) automatically maintain the actual data, but that mechanism for the client-memory and server-memory data sources is different.

-In case of the client-memory data source, the table widget adds the data records to the POST, when the form is saved (see `postback` and `postbackHandlerName` options).
-On the server side the data is inserted to the data source by the table widget.
+In case of the client-memory data source, the table widget adds the data records to the POST, when the form is saved using the AJAX Framework (see `postback` and `postbackHandlerName` options).
+The table data will be injected automatically to the AJAX request when the `postback` value is `true` and the `postbackHandlerName` matches the exact handler name of the request.
+On the server side the data is inserted to the data source and can be accessed using the PHP example below.

 The server-memory data source always automatically maintain its contents in synch with the client using AJAX, and POSTing data is not required.